microsoft/rural-crowdsourcing-toolkit/INSTALL.md

 ### 1. Setup the config

-Create a postgres database for the backend server.
-Copy the `.sample.env` file in the backend folder to `.env`.
+Create a postgres role and database for the backend server and update the username, password and db name in .env file.

+For Mac Users:
+Start the postgresql server -> `#> brew services start postgresql`

+For Windows Users:
+Start the postgresql server -> `# > sudo service postgresql start`

+Step into postgres cmd line -> `#> psql postgres` Create a Role -> `#> CREATE ROLE username WITH LOGIN PASSWORD 'quoted password'` Alter the Role to create a Database -> `#> ALTER ROLE username CREATEDB;` Step into the user's cmd line space to create a Database -> `#> psql postgres -U username` Create a Database -> `#> CREATE DATABASE databasename;`

+Copy the `.sample.env` file
+in the backend folder to `.env`.
 Fill out all the fields in the `.env` file.

 ### 2. Reset the database